Editorial Note: We earn a commission from partner links on Venture Harbour. Commissions do not affect our writers’ opinions or evaluations.

 • Your contact is receiving too many emails and yours are being lost in the mix

-To help you maximise deliverability, Sendinblue comes with a number of built-in features.
-First of all, email addresses that trigger a hard bounce are automatically blacklisted to prevent you from sending further emails to them.
+To help you maximise deliverability, Brevo comes with a number of built-in features.
+Email addresses that trigger a hard bounce are automatically blacklisted to prevent you from sending further emails to them.
 You can also sort your contacts based on whether or not they have opened your email within the past 6-12 months and target them with a campaign to re-engage or remove them from campaigns.

 There are plenty of other features working under the hood to help you maximise deliverability, many of which are automated for you.
-Sendinblue also provides a lot of documentation and best practices on deliverability and other topics to help you get the best results from email marketing.
+Brevo also provides extensive documentation and best practices on deliverability and other topics to help you get the best results from email marketing.

-There are two key things that have kept us using Sendinblue for the past three years: transactional emails and deliverability.
-Of all the email marketing platforms we’ve used, Sendinblue is noticeably ahead of the competition with these two feature sets and you definitely want these in your email marketing strategy.
+There are two key things that have kept me using Brevo for over a decade: transactional emails and deliverability.
+Of all the email marketing platforms I’ve used, Brevo remains noticeably ahead of the competition with these two feature sets and you definitely want these in your email marketing strategy.

-So why don’t we use Sendinblue as our only email platform?
+So why don’t I use Brevo as my only email platform?

-Well, a key reason is that Sendinblue didn’t have the automation features we needed when we first looked at it.
-We also wanted more on the CRM side of things and this is where ActiveCampaign really proves its worth as an enterprise email, CRM and marketing automation suite.
+Well, a key reason is that when I first adopted the platform, it didn’t have the automation features I needed.
+I also wanted more on the CRM side of things and this is where ActiveCampaign really proves its worth as an enterprise email, CRM and marketing automation suite.

 Here’s a look at the feature differences to give you a better idea of what ActiveCampaign has to offer:

-Sendinblue has made a lot of progress over the past few years though and it’s a much more convincing email marketing platform with the automation features it’s developed over this time.
-For a lot of brands, Sendinblue is going to be enough and, at this price point, you won’t find a much better deal elsewhere.
-As far as we’re concerned, Sendinblue blows MailChimp out of the water as an email platform.
+Brevo has made enormous progress since those early days and it’s now a much more convincing all-in-one marketing platform.
+The automation features are solid, the multichannel capabilities are impressive, and the addition of AI-powered tools like predictive send time and AI segmentation show the platform is keeping pace with the market.
+For a lot of brands, Brevo is going to be more than enough – and at this price point, you won’t find a better deal elsewhere.
+As far as I’m concerned, Brevo still blows Mailchimp out of the water as an email platform.

-If you’re a small or medium-sized business, we recommend giving Sendinblue a try – you probably won’t find a better email marketing tool at this price point.
-For enterprise brands or businesses that need more extensive CRM and automation features, Sendinblue might not quite offer enough (as was the case for us) but we’re still using this tool for its excellent transactional emails and deliverability features.
+If you’re a small or medium-sized business, I’d recommend giving Brevo a try on at least the Standard plan – you probably won’t find a better email marketing tool at this price point.
+For enterprise brands or businesses that need more extensive CRM and automation features, Brevo might not quite offer enough depth (as was the case for me), but I’m still using it for its excellent transactional emails and deliverability features – and the multichannel additions make it an even stronger complement to a dedicated CRM platform.

 Aaron Brooks is a copywriter & digital strategist specialising in helping agencies & software companies find their voice in a crowded space.